 Keywords: - Food labels, Packed foods, Food literacy, Consumer Education, Nutritional Information

-Introduction: - A rapidly developing field of study, food literacy (FL) offers a framework for comprehending how food-related behaviours, knowledge, beliefs, and abilities interact to support nutritional health and well-being.(O’Brien et al., 2024).
+Introduction: - A rapidly developing field of study, food literacy (FL) offers a framework for comprehending how food-related behaviours, knowledge, beliefs, and abilities interact to support nutritional health and well-being(O’Brien et al., 2024).
 In an environment where consumers face a growing demand for information on healthy eating and nutritious food items, food literacy is considered crucial for empowering individuals to navigate the food system and make informed dietary choices (Manna et al., 2024).
 Food labels and nutritional fact panels are essential tools intended to provide consumers with the necessary details about food composition and health claims.
 However, the effectiveness of these tools is often limited by consumers' awareness, understanding, and use of the information presented (Perumpuli& Silva, 2022.).
 Poor dietary habits are a significant global concern, contributing the rising prevalence of overweight, obesity, and related non-communicable diseases (Viswanath B et al., 2020).
 Educational interventions aimed at enhancing food literacy hold promise as a cost-effective approach to preventing these health issues globally (Adina Coman & Mircea Chereches, 2024).These interventions seek to go beyond basic nutrition knowledge, encompassing the broader set of abilities along with behaviour needed for individuals to organize oversee, choose, cook, and consume food in accordance with their needs (Manna et al., 2024).
 Interventions for food literacy have been observed to yield positive impact on dietary outcomes, including improvements in overall dietary intake, increased intake of nutritious foods like fruits, nuts, vegetables, and a reduction in the intake of less healthy options.
 Interventions grounded in a robust theoretical framework have demonstrated the greatest improvements (Wang, 2024).
 These interventions often target key elements of food literacy, including understanding nutrition, cooking abilities and food label interpretation (O’Brien et al., 2024).Given the increasing acknowledgement of the significance of food literacy to advance public health, this review article aims to examine educational interventions designed to enhance food literacy across various populations and settings.
 By synthesizing findings from current literature, this review seeks to identify best practices in the design and implementation of these interventions.
 This includes an analysis of their characteristics, target populations (such as university students and those who are at a significant risk of food insecurity)(O’Brien et al., 2024),educational approaches (including formal and non-formal education)(Adina Coman & Mircea Chereches, 2024), and the outcomes achieved in improving food literacy and dietary behaviours.
 Ultimately, this review intends to offer insightful information to scholars, instructors, and legislators aiming to create and implement effective strategies to foster food literacy and contribute to better nutritional health outcomes.
 The challenge remains that despite the presence of mandatory food label information, consumers may miss, misinterpret, or not utilize this information effectively, potentially leading to inappropriate purchase decisions(Sørensen et al., 2012).
 This can be due to various factors, including information overload, unfamiliar language, small fonts, and the use of technical/scientific terms on labels(Perumpuli& Silva, 2022.).
 Consumers' ability to understand and use food labels is also influenced by their nutrition knowledge and awareness (Priya & Alur, 2024).
 Moreover, the source of verification for health claims on food labels, whether it is a government body or a third-party organization, can impact consumer behaviour (Ochulor et al., 2022).
 The review’s objective is to offer an overview of the state of research toady concerning food literacy interventions and consumer awareness of food labels, drawing on a diverse set of recent studies and review protocols.